jamf/rendr/README.md

 ### Cargo (from source)

-Again, latest release can be installed with:
+Again, the latest release can be installed with:
 ```sh
 cargo install rendr
 ```